nasa/cFE/docs/cFE Application Developers Guide.md

 } /* End of SAMPLE_TaskMain() */
 ```

-##### 5.12.3	Standard CRC Calculations
+##### 5.11.3	Standard CRC Calculations
 There are many Applications that require a validation of received data or of data in memory.
 This is usually done by a Cyclic Redundancy Check (CRC).
 There are many different ways to calculate a CRC.
 To help ensure that the calculation is done consistently for a mission, the Executive Services provides an API for a CRC calculation that can be used by all Applications on a mission.
 This function looks like the following:

 ```
 uint32 CFE_ES_CalculateCRC(void *pData, uint32 DataLength, uint32 InputCRC, uint32 TypeCRC);
 ```

-where pData points to the first byte of an array of bytes that are to have the CRC calculated on, DataLength specifies the number of sequential bytes to include in the calculation, InputCRC is the initial value of the CRC and TypeCRC identifies which of the standard CRC polynomials to be used.
+where Data points to the first byte of an array of bytes that are to have the CRC calculated on, DataLength specifies the number of sequential bytes to include in the calculation, InputCRC is the initial value of the CRC and TypeCRC identifies which of the standard CRC polynomials to be used.
 Currently, there are the following types available:

 ```
 CFE_ES_CRC_8 – an 8-bit additive checksum calculation that returns a 32-bit value